 Parent page: Configuration

-Each Altium Concord Pro instance has its own dedicated Part Catalog.
-This is a managed local part catalog database, dedicated to the management and tracking of manufacturer parts and their associated supplier parts.
-The catalog is installed as a service (Part Catalog Service), provided through the Concord Pro platform, and works only with Concord Pro.
+Each Enterprise Server Workspace has its own dedicated Part Catalog.
+This is a local part catalog database, dedicated to the management and tracking of manufacturer parts and their associated supplier parts.
+The catalog is installed as a service (Part Catalog Service), provided through the Enterprise Server and works only with the Workspace.

 The local Part Catalog stores items representative of actual Manufacturer Parts, along with one or more items representative of Supplier Parts – the incarnations of those Manufacturer Parts, as sold by the Suppliers/Vendors.
 Each Supplier Part is a reference to an item in a parts database – either the aggregate parts database of the Altium Parts Provider (which itself interfaces to, and gathers the parts from, enabled Suppliers), or a linked local parts database.

-Which Suppliers are actually used - a list of Approved Suppliers - is managed by Concord Pro through the Part Providers page of its browser interface.
+Which Suppliers are actually used – a list of Approved Suppliers – is managed by the Workspace through the Part Providers page of its browser interface.
 This facilitates centralized supply chain management, with designers across the entire organization using the same approved list of Suppliers with which to source supply chain intelligence for parts used in their designs.

 Accessing Supply Chain Part Sources

-Supplier link data sources are added and configured in Concord Pro through the Part Providers page (Admin - Part Providers) of its browser interface.
+Supplier link data sources are added and configured in the Workspace through the Part Providers page (Admin - Part Providers) of its browser interface.

 The Part Providers page allows you to determine which part sources are enabled - the source(s) of supply chain data.